openlayers/ol-mapbox-style/README.md

 ### apply

 Loads and applies a Mapbox Style object to an OpenLayers Map.
+This includes the map background, the layers, the center and the zoom.

+The center and zoom will only be set if present in the Mapbox Style document, and if not already set on the OpenLayers map.

+Layers will be added to the OpenLayers map, without affecting any layers that might already be set on the map.

+Layers added by `apply()` will have two additional properties:

+-   `mapbox-source`: The `id` of the Mapbox Style document's source that the OpenLayers layer was created from.
+Usually `apply()` creates one OpenLayers layer per Mapbox Style source, unless the layer stack has layers from different sources in between.
+-   `mapbox-layers`: The `id`s of the Mapbox Style document's layers that are included in the OpenLayers layer.

 **Parameters**